 Between the both of us, we have plenty of personal experience regarding what you're about to go through and have advised many students and interns on their paths to board certification!

-Why would only a few selected "lucky" students/interns have the chance to learn more about our experiences and advice?
+I kept thinking, why would only a few selected "lucky" students/interns have the chance to learn more about our experiences and advice?